-Petropoulos et al. (2009b) in a recent review of SimSphere exploitation underlined the importance of carrying out SA experiments on the model, as part of its overall GMDD verification.
-In response, Petropoulos et al. (2009c, 2010, 2013a-c) performed advanced GSA on SimSphere based on a Gaussian process emulator.
-As previous SA studies on SimSphere until then had been scarce, their results provided for first time an insight into the model architecture, allowing the mapping of the sensitivity between the model inputs and key model outputs.
-Although these studies varied all the model input parameters across their full range of variation, a particular atmospheric sounding setting had been used by the authors in these GSA experiments.
-In addition, the effect of assuming different probability distribution functions (PDFs) for the model inputs/outputs to the SA results has not been adequately explored so far.
+Petropoulos et al. (2009a) in a recent review of SimSphere exploitation underlined the importance of carrying out SA experiments on the model, as part of its overall verification.
+In response, Petropoulos et al. (2009c, 2010, 2013b, c, d) performed advanced GSA on SimSphere based on a Gaussian process (GP) emulator.
+As previous SA studies on Sim-Sphere had been scarce, their results provided for the first time an insight into the model architecture, allowing the mapping of the sensitivity between the model inputs and key model outputs.
+Although all the model input parameters were varied across their full range of variation by those studies, a particular atmospheric sounding setting had been used in these GSA experiments by the authors.
+In addition, the effect of different probability distribution functions (PDFs) for the model inputs/outputs to the obtained had not been adequately explored.